-- are subject to Corps jurisdiction, - meet the definition of PCN in this Section and meets the criteria in Appendix A General Permit Activities - meet the Appendix B General Conditions of the GPs - 3.
-PCN process for each of the following CT DEEP approvals:
+- are subject to Corps jurisdiction, - meet the definition of PCN in this Section and meets the criteria in Appendix A General Permit Activities - meet the Appendix B General Conditions of the GPs a.
+CT DEEP, Land and Water Resources Division regulated activities

+3. PCN process for each of the following CT DEEP approvals: